 In the CLI, execute the

-You can use it in the below format.
+You can use it in the following format.

-Tip: You can view details of the commands below by executing the
+Tip: You can view details of the commands by executing the

 bal help <COMMAND>.
-For example, the below is the output of the
+For example, the following is the output of the

 bal help pullcommand.